gghg1989/pxdot/readme.md

 - **Palette Management** - Manage your palettes across sprites to maintain a consistent palette for your entire game, with built in Palette analysis tools and automatic color correction.

-- **Dithering Brushes** - Take advantage of dithering research normally reserved for gifs to make your pixel art amazing.
+- **Dithering Brushes** - Take advantage of dithering research normally reserved for `.gif`'s to make your pixel art amazing.

 - **Smart Deformations** - Transform your sprites without worrying about losing fidelity, rotate, scale, and skew to your heart's content.